BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-3/index.md

 ```

 ## Conclusion
 You would find the entire source code of this series [here](https://github.com/BaffourAdu/laravel-graphql-blog-api-server).
-In the repository, i would go a step further to use mutations and even setup authentication.
+In that repository, i go a step further to use mutations and even setup authentication.

 I hope you enjoyed the entire series.
 Our aim was to understand GraphQL, build something with it so we could have a taste of it and it's enormous benefits.
 GraphQL might be new but I strongly believe is the future of APIs.